Engee documentation

 Conclusion

 In this example, we have reviewed sequentially the steps for automating the testing of the Engee model for RHYTHM.
-Directly in the Engee script, you can calculate the model parameters, run simulations in Engee and on KPM RHYTHM, process simulation results and real-time machine operation data.
+Directly in the Engee script, you can calculate the model parameters, perform simulations in Engee and on KPM RHYTHM, process simulation results and real-time machine operation data.